singh-ab/User-Profiler/README.md

 ## Testing

-To ensure the robustness of the Emotorad Contact Identification System, a comprehensive suite of tests has been implemented using **Supertest** and **Jest**.
+To ensure the robustness of the Profiler System, a comprehensive suite of tests has been implemented using **Supertest** and **Jest**.

 ### Running Tests